sbseltzer/VersionMacros/README.md

 Here's how it works:
 1. When you start a build, your `.uplugin` file will execute its `"PreBuildSteps"` in your host platform shell.
 2. `PreBuildSteps` exports variables from Unreal to the host shell environment so scripts can access them.
+The relevant variables are `EngineDir` and `PluginDir`.
-3. `PreBuildSteps` executes the script contained in `Resources/BuildScripts/<HostPlatform>/`, which acts as a shim for the `Prebuild.py` file by deducing the location of the Python executable that's bundled with Unreal.
+3. `PreBuildSteps` executes the shim script contained in `Resources/BuildScripts/<HostPlatform>/`.
+On Windows this is a Powershell script.
+On Mac/Linux it's a Bash script.
+4. The shim script first deduces your Unreal Engine version using the `Build.version` file in your engine directory.
+5. The shim script then deduces the bundled Python executable location for your engine version.
+If it can't be found (i.e. UE 4.8 or lower), it attempts to fall back to whatever Python executable you have installed.
+6. The shim script then executes `Prebuild.py`.
-4. `Prebuild.py` performs macro replacements according to your settings in `PrebuildConfig.py`.
+7. `Prebuild.py` performs text replacements in your plugin source files according to your engine version and your settings in `PrebuildConfig.py`.

 The benefit of using `PreBuildSteps` is your plugin can safely be copy/pasted from a newer version of Unreal to an older one and still compile!
 At least as long as you're diligent about `#if`ing out newer dependency references in your `.Build.cs` files and using the `Optional` field for newer dependencies in your `.uplugin` file `"Plugins"` section.